 Today we take a trip on a special bus to Puno that will allow us to appreciate the nearby valleys wonderful landscapes.
 The journey includes a stop at La Raya pass (4,300 meters above sea level), natural boundary between Cusco and Puno, from where we can take photos of the snow-capped Andes Mountains.
 We will also a stop at the ruins in Raqchi, known as Temple of the God Wiracocha, and Andahuaylillas village, to visit a beautiful church from the 17th century with an impressive organ decorated with angels and cherubs.

-Overnight: Casa Andina Private Collection Hotel, Puno (2 nights) (B)
+Overnight: Casa Andina Premium Hotel, Puno (2 nights) (B)